Potts model on recursive lattices: some new exact results: Conclusions and perspectives

 \section{Conclusions and perspectives}

 We have exploited a method based on the deletion-contraction theorem to obtain a variety of new exact results for the partition function of the Potts model.
-It has been demonstrated that this technique is quite effective even in many cases in which the lattice topology is complicated.
-Indeed, in order for such a method to be applied, the only requirement is that the lattice has a recursive symmetry while there is no need to assume extra symmetries.
+This technique has been applied in many cases in which the lattice geometry differs from the squared one.
+Indeed, the only requirement for the present method apply is that the lattice has a recursive layered structure, while no extra symmetries are needed.

-In the case of lattice strips, we have shown that the technique is {\it not} restricted to be applied to the simpler cases of $L_y=2$ or $3$.
-With the aid of a computer program we where able to find the exact transfer matrix for the $L_y=5$ kagom\'e strip.
-In future work we intend to use the same approach to obtain exact results for the $L_y=5$ diced lattice strip.
+In the case of strips lattices, we have shown that the technique is {\it not} restricted to the simpler cases of $L_y=2$ or $3$.
+With the aid of a computer program we were able to find the exact transfer matrix for the $L_y=5$ kagome strip.
+In a future work we intend to use the same approach to obtain exact results for the $L_y=5$ diced lattice strip.

-It has also been shown that this procedure can be easily applied to recursive lattices similar to strips but whose width changes periodically (for instance, from $Ly=3$ to $Ly=m$, where $m$ is an arbitrary integer number).
-The possibility to analyze lattices with less regular shapes than strips is a great advantage of the present method and could be quite important for applications.
+It has also been shown that this procedure can be easily applied to layered lattices whose widths changes periodically, or change in a pre-defined way.
+The possibility to analyze other lattices is worth to be consider and could have important applications.

 It is worth noting that this technique can be extended to deal with other boundary conditions such as periodic, toroidal or M\"{o}bius.
-Wider strips, which may capture two dimensional features more faithfully, can be considered as well.
-Furthermore, since the calculation procedure is purely combinatoric, it works equally well for non-planar graphs.
-This approach offers also new perspectives for the analysis of scaling and the large $q$ limit.
+Wider strips and non planar strips can be considered as well.